darkweak/souin/README.md

 ## Project description
 Souin is a new cache system suitable for every reverse-proxy.
 It will be placed on top of your current reverse-proxy whether it's Apache, Nginx or Traefik.
-As it's written in go, it can be deployed on any server and thanks docker integration, it will be easy to install it on top of a Swarm or a kubernetes instance.
+As it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm or a kubernetes instance.

 ## Configuration
 The configuration file is stored at `configuration/configuration.yml`.
-You can edit it as your needs following these required and optional parameters below.
+You can edit it provided you fill at least the required parameters as shown below.

 ### Required configuration
 ```yaml